DDMAL/ddmal.github.io/_lab_members/phd/timothy_dereuse.md

 - de Reuse, Timothy, and Ichiro Fujinaga.
 2019.
 “Pattern Clustering in Monophonic Music by Learning a Non-Linear Embedding from Human Annotations.”
 In _Proceedings of the 20th International Society for Music Information Retrieval Conference_.
 Delft, Netherlands.

 - de Reuse, Timothy, and Ichiro Fujinaga.
 2019.
 “Robust Transcript Alignment on Medieval Chant Manuscripts.”
 In _Proceedings of the 2nd International Workshop on Reading Music Systems_.
 Delft, Netherlands.

+- Degroot-Maggetti, Jacob, Timothy de Reuse, Laurent Feisthauer, Samuel Howes, Yaolong Ju, Suzaka Kokubu, Sylvain Margot, Néstor Nápoles López, and Finn Upham.
+2020.
+"Data quality matters: Iterative corrections on a corpus of Mendelssohn string quartets and implications for MIR Analysis."
+In _Proceedings of the 21st International Society for Music Information Retrieval Conference._ Montreal, Canada.

+- de Reuse, Timothy and Ichiro Fujinaga.
+2022.
+"A Transformer-Based "Spellchecker" for Detecting Errors in OMR Output."
+In _Proceedings of the 23rd International Society for Music Information Retrieval Conference._ Bengaluru, India.